ud87/C-sharp-fundamentals/README.md

 - When not to use inheritance (if a property does not apply we should not inherit it)
 - Cannot inherit directly from more than one class

+##Module06Lesson04InheritanceMiniProject
+- Miniproject that uses inheritance and interface
+- Interface can be used to connect non related items together